JonasAlfredsson/docker-nginx-certbot/README.md

 ```

 This will terminate the [sleep timer](#renewal-check-interval) and make the
-renewal loop start again from the beginning.
+renewal loop start again from the beginning, which includes a lot of other
+checks than just the certificates.

 While this will be enough in the majority of the cases, it might sometimes be
 necessary to **force** a renewal of the certificates even though certbot thinks